Shafian/Prework-ios/README.md

 ## Hello World

 ### App Description
-`TODO://` Tells you hello and lets you chnage the background color.When ready to say good bye, there's a button that changes hello to good bye.
+`TODO://` Tells you hello and lets you change the background color.
+When ready to say good bye, there's a button that changes hello to good bye.

 <img src="https://i.imgur.com/o9xkTar.gif" width=200><br>